cjoh513/LSU-COMET-Lab/WRF/Troubleshooting and Tips.md

 /
 ```

-After this adjustment, you can plot in Panoply (at least the geo_em files).
+After this adjustment, you can plot in Panoply.